LuigiSalcedo/LuigiSalcedo/README.md

 **What language or technologies do I use?**

-- ☕ Java
+- ☕ Java with Spring Boot.
 - 🤓 Go (Golang)
-- 💾 SQL (MySQL and PostgreSQL)
+- 💾 SQL (MySQL, PostgreSQL & MariaDB)
 - 😼 Git & GitHub
 - 🎨 Some of HTML, CSS and JS